FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ## Storing the results

-The final subject, relation and object trios can be stored as either a labeled property graph or as an RDF graph.
-The quidlines to store the results as a neo4j labeled property graph are given here [https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754].
+The final subject, relation, and object trios can be stored as either a labeled property graph or as an RDF graph.
+The guidelines to store the results as a neo4j labeled property graph are given here [https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754].
 Here we will give an approach to store the results as an RDF graph by using rdflib library.

-Rdflib allows to create the entities with the known URIs with the URIRef command.
+Rdflib allows the creation of entities with known URIs with the URIRef command.
 Also, one can create a custom namespace with new entities and relations.

 ```python
 from rdflib import Graph